-Purpose: The purpose of the Comprehensive Exam is to ensure that doctoral candidates have reached a level of competence in areas of research and content that demonstrates potential for and facilitates successful completion of a high-quality dissertation.
-Completion of comprehensive exams and advancement to candidacy includes candidates' (a) demonstration of knowledge and expertise in specific areas of study through a specialty area paper; (b) ability to integrate and synthesize knowledge and skills across areas of research and content through a comprehensive research proposal that addresses appropriate research questions and appropriate research design/methodology within a relevant area of study; and (c) ability to respond to questions from the field regarding current trends and issues within special education through a synthesis of findings from research and key publications within the field of special education.
+Purpose: The purpose of the Comprehensive Exam is to ensure that doctoral scholars have reached a level of competence in areas of research and content that demonstrates potential for and facilitates the successful completion of a high-quality dissertation.
+Completion of comprehensive exams includes scholars' (a) demonstration of knowledge and expertise in specific areas of study through a specialty area paper; (b) ability to integrate and synthesize knowledge and skills across areas of research and content through a comprehensive research proposal that addresses appropriate research questions and appropriate research design/methodology within a relevant area of study; and (c) ability to respond to questions from the field regarding current trends and issues within special education through a synthesis of findings from research and key publications within the field of special education.

-Written Comprehensive Exams are administered upon recommendation of the student's Doctoral Committee, typically upon completion of all required coursework (See program of study).
+Written Comprehensive Exams are administered upon recommendation of the scholar's Doctoral Committee, typically upon completion of all required coursework (See program of study).
 Part I (written papers) must be submitted to the committee chair within 3 months of being administered.
 Any extensions must be approved by the doctoral committee.

 Scholars may build upon previous lines of research, but submissions should be original documents.
 Part I. Written Comprehensive Examination

 IA.
-The major area paper requires students to develop an extensive paper that addresses a topic of relevance within the student's program of study.
-Scholars must present to his/her advisor a written document outlining potential topics that address an important issue in the field of special education.
-Scholars will finalize their topic in consultation with their major advisor.
+The major area paper requires students to complete a systematic review of the literature (unless another topic is approved by the student's doctoral committee) that addresses a topic of relevance within the student's program of study.
+Scholars must present to their advisors a written document outlining potential topics that address important issues in the field of special education.
+Scholars will finalize their topic in consultation with their primary advisor.
 The paper may be written as a position paper or review of literature suitable for submission for publication.
-It must adhere to APA format and must address the topic thoroughly and succinctly within no more than 30 pages.
-The major area paper may be aligned to the dissertation topic at the discretion of the student's major advisor.
-However, the major advisor instead may assign a topic for investigation based on perceived gaps in the student's expertise.
+It must adhere to APA format and must address the topic thoroughly and succinctly within no more than 30 pages, excluding references, tables, and figures.
+The major area paper may be aligned with the dissertation topic at the discretion of the student's primary advisor.
+However, the primary advisor instead may assign a topic for investigation based on perceived gaps in the student's expertise.
 If the topic is related to the student's dissertation, approval of the major area paper does not necessarily constitute approval as the literature review for the dissertation.